-Sherels worked with the linebackers as a defensive graduate assistant in 2013 and most recently was an assistant coordinator of recruiting operations with the Gophers.
-Sherels joined the staff in early 2011 as aspecial assistant to the head coach.
-He has also worked closely with Minnesota's alumni.
+Sherels worked with the Minnesota linebackers as a defensive graduate assistant in 2013 and was also an assistant coordinator of recruiting operations in 2014.
+Sherels joined the staff in early 2011 as a special assistant to the head coach and has also worked closely with Minnesota's alumni.

 The Rochester, Minn., native graduated from Minnesota in 2007 with a degree in business and marketing education and received his master's degree in May 2014.
 He played for the Gophers from 2003-07 and served as a captain during his junior and senior year.
 He is the only Minnesota walk-on ever to be named a two-time captain.
 Sherels started 30 games and recorded 219 tackles during his four-year career.
 His 104 tackles in 2006 led the Gophers.

-Sherels and his wife, Emily, have one daughter, Valerie, who was born in Texas, while the Gophers were in Houston for the 2012 Meineke Car Care Bowl.
+Sherels and his wife, Emily, have a daughter, Valerie, and a son, Quinton.
+Valerie was born in Texas, while the Gophers were in Houston for the 2012 Meineke Car Care Bowl.

 2014-present: Minnesota - Linebackers

 University of Minnesota (Linebacker, 2003-07)